appoptics/appoptics-bindings-node/.github/README.md

 ### With Docker:

 1. Create a `.env` file and set: `AO_TOKEN_PROD={a valid production token}`.
 Potentially you can also set `AO_TOKEN_STG={a valid staging token}`
 2. Run `npm run dev` - this will create a docker container, set it up, and open a shell.
+Docker container will have nano installed and access to GitHub SSH keys as configured.

 ### Testing